Skip to main content

 Equipment & Software

-The DML has and Windows PCs and two Wacom drawing tablets (attached to Windows PCs).
+The DML has four Windows PCs and two Wacom drawing tablets (attached to the Windows PCs).

-An imaging station is equipped with an Epson v600 scanner supporting 35mm negatives and slides and a Dino-Lite USB microscope.
+An imaging station is equipped with an Epson v600 scanner with carrier trays for 35mm negatives and slides and also a Dino-Lite USB microscope.

 The DML no longer offers 3D printing, but students, faculty, and staff can use 3D printers and more at the UC San Diego Makerspace in the Design & Innovation Building.